armel/IC705MultiMeter/README.md

 ![version](https://img.shields.io/github/v/release/armel/IC705MultiMeter)
 ![activity](https://img.shields.io/github/commit-activity/y/armel/IC705MultiMeter)

+**This project will no longer be maintained.
+Please see the new [project](https://github.com/armel/ICMultiMeter/) which is compatible with IC-705, IC-7300 and IC-9700.**

 **An excellent [video](https://www.youtube.com/watch?v=SCPEO7Eiy1E&ab_channel=HAMRADIODUDE) was released by @HamRadioDude about the installation of the IC705SMeter project.
 It can help you !
 This is the same approach here.**

 The IC7505MultiMeter project allows you to display the equivalent of the Meter screen of the IC705, directly on the M5Stack screen.
 This allows you to dedicate the IC705 screen to the Waterfall while having all the measurements on the M5Stack screen.